On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Problem Setup

 \subsection{Pretrained Atomic Skills}

-We assume that the MLP module provides a pre-trained atomic skill for single-step transitions, and we keep its parameter $W$ fixed throughout RL training.
+As alluded to previously, we assume that the MLP module provides a pre-trained atomic skill for single-step transitions, and we keep its parameter $W$ fixed throughout RL training.
 This allows us to focus on long-horizon composition in the attention dynamics.

 For each output index $j\in[d]$ and hidden neuron $r\in[m]$, let us define the feature magnitude